Magnetostatic modes and criticality in quantum-Ising materials: Introduction

 \section{Introduction}

-The transverse-field Ising model (TFIM) exhibits a quantum phase transition between an ordered ferromagnetic phase, and a paramagnetic phase, as one tunes the applied transverse field \cite{DuttaBook, SuzukiBook, SachdevBook}.
-Assuming a needle shaped sample for which the demagnetization field is zero, one finds a soft mode whose energy drops to zero at the quantum critical point of the system.
-In any real magnet, there will be demagnetization fields stemming from magnetic moments at the sample surface, as well as magnetic charge in the bulk of the system.
-One must ask if and how quantum criticality persists in a magnet of arbitrary shape.
+The transverse-field Ising model (TFIM) exhibits a quantum-phase transition (QPT) between an ordered ferromagnetic phase and a quantum-paramagnetic phase as one tunes the applied transverse field through a quantum-critical point (QCP) \cite{DuttaBook, SuzukiBook, SachdevBook}.
+Assuming a needle-shaped sample for which the demagnetization field is zero, one finds a soft mode whose energy drops to zero at the QCP.
+A needle-shaped sample (or a uniformly-magnetized ellipsoid) is an idealization.
+In any real magnet, demagnetization fields and domain structure must be considered.
+One must ask if and how quantum criticality persists in real magnets.

-We address this here by analyzing the modes of a cuboidal sample of the insulating, dipole-dipole coupled, Ising magnet LiHoF$_4$.
-We find that quantum criticality persists, but it is an inhomogeneous magnetostatic mode that softens to zero at the bulk phase transition.
+We address this here by analyzing modes of a cuboidal sample of the insulating, dipole-dipole coupled, Ising magnet LiHoF$_4$.
+We find that quantum criticality persists, but it is a magnetostatic (Walker) mode that softens to zero at the bulk phase transition.
+This inhomogeneous mode nulls out demagnetization-field fluctuations present in non-ellipsoidal samples, whereas the uniform (Kittel) mode is gapped.
+Remarkably, in addition to the soft mode, we are able to calculate two additional modes making use of the magnetization dynamics and the demagnetization factor of the sample.

+Research on magnetostatic modes is often focused on isotropic materials and ellipsoidal samples as the resulting equations are analytically tractable \cite{Walker1, Blocker, Bryant, Borich, Borich2}.
+Early research on modes in an ellipsoidal uniaxial material subject to a transverse field was carried out by Smit and Beljers \cite{Smit}.
+Here we consider non-ellipsoidal samples with a field transverse to the easy axis of magnetization, allowing us to analyze quantum criticality and magnetostatic modes in a realistic scenario, such as the microwave resonator experiments in Refs. \cite{LiberskySM, StampGSM}.

-LiHoF$_4$ is a physical realization of the TFIM, albeit with a strong hyperfine interaction between each electronic holmium spin and its nucleus \cite{Bitko}, and with the dominant interaction between spins being dipolar.
-A transverse field is applied orthogonal to the easy axis of magnetization, and the system is probed in a microwave resonator in which the ac microwave photons are polarized parallel to the easy axis.
-Resonant absorption of the photons occurs at mode energies of LiHoF$_4$, and one may measure transmission of light through the system to probe properties of the material.
-Shape effects, such as demagnetization fields and domain structure, must be accounted for in experiments testing quantum critical phenomena \cite{LiberskySM, Wendl}, and in the development of quantum technologies \cite{TabuchiReview, LQReview, HarderReview, Rameshti, YuanReview}.
+LiHoF$_4$ is a physical realization of the TFIM, albeit with a strong hyperfine interaction \cite{Bitko}, and with the dominant interaction between spins being dipolar.
+One may measure transmission of microwaves through LiHoF$_4$ to measure the soft mode \cite{LiberskySM}.
+Shape effects, such as demagnetization fields and domain structure, must be considered in experiments testing quantum-critical phenomena \cite{LiberskySM, Wendl}, and in the development of quantum technologies \cite{TabuchiReview, LQReview, HarderReview, Rameshti, Yan, YuanReview}.